sfxfs/mjsonrpc/README.md

 ### Introduction

-This middleware is suitable for Linux systems and can be integrated with various communication methods (TCP, UDP, serial).
-It is easy to use (with only a few functional functions) and supports batch calls (JSON Array) as well as custom error messages and notification handling.
+This library is suitable for embedded systems and can be integrated into various communication methods (TCP, UDP, serial port).
+It is simple to use (only a few functions) and supports batch calls (JSON Array), automatic generation of corresponding error messages according to requests or generating customized error messages, as well as notification requests.

 ### Functions